bitrise-io/devcenter/_articles/en/builds/caching/about-caching-index.md

 All you need to get started is adding two steps to your Workflow:

-* `Bitrise.io Cache:Pull` step to download the previous cache (if any)
+* `Bitrise.io Cache:Pull` step to download the previous cache (if any).
-* `Bitrise.io Cache:Push` step to check the state of the cache and upload it if required
+* `Bitrise.io Cache:Push` step to check the state of the cache and upload it if required.

 You should add the `Bitrise.io Cache:Pull` (download) step right before you'd use the cache.
 For example, in the case of an iOS app, you can insert the `Bitrise.io Cache:Pull` step between the `Git Clone Repository` and the dependency installer steps (for example, the `Run CocoaPods install` or `Carthage` steps).
-You should not put the `Bitrise.io Cache:Push` step BEFORE the `Git Clone Repository` step.
+You should not put the `Bitrise.io Cache:Pull` step BEFORE the `Git Clone Repository` step.

 The `Bitrise.io Cache:Push` step should be the very last step in the workflow.